christowiz/osx-install/README.md

 # osx-install

-Shell script to install system apps, packages, and dependencies on new machine
+Shell script (bash) to install system apps, packages, and dependencies on new machine